-Whether you need advice or representation, Marcus accepts instructions in a broad range of commercial disputes that affect both businesses and individuals in the UK and around the world.
+Whether you need advice or representation, Marcus accepts instructions in a broad range of chancery and commercial disputes that affect both businesses and individuals in the UK and around the world.
 His international work has involved working with parties in the Caribbean, Africa and Asia.
 He has experience in breaches of director and professional duties in contract claims often involving complex acts of concealment and the particular duties owed by fiduciaries.
 Marcus also is able to advise and assist in more general debt recovery, construction litigation, negligence and insolvency.

 Housing and Property Disputes

 He regularly advises on commercial and residential property disputes.
 The residential housing matters have included boundary disputes and applications under the Trusts of Land and Appointment of Trustees Act 1996.
-Marcus is experienced in assisting clients that wish to bring or challenge claims for adverse possession, the registration of easements or other issues with entries on the register before the Land Registration division of the First-tier Tribunal (Property Chamber).
+Marcus is experienced in assisting clients that wish to bring or challenge claims for adverse possession, the registration of easements or other issues with entries on the register before the Land Registration division of the First-tier Tribunal.
 On the commercial side, claims have considered the status of business leases as well as resolving complex contractual High Court disputes arising from large scale property investment.

 Costs and Detailed Assessment

 Marcus is experienced in acting for clients at the Senior Courts Costs Office at the Royal Courts of Justice on complex and high value detailed assessments as well as county court costs assessments.
-In particular, he has advised and represented clients where the ATE premium is contested including at provisional assessments.
-A case Marcus acted on at first instance was upheld by the Court of Appeal in 2018.
 He can provide cogent and straightforward advice on the CPR regime post-Mitchell and Denton including budgeting, costs capping and costs management.